eocdb/ocdb-docs/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Copernicus OCDB Database System (OCDB)!
+Welcome to the Copernicus Ocean Colour Database (OCDB) System!
 ======================================================
 Comparison between simultaneous in-situ and satellite measurements are fundamental for satellite product validation, to prove the accuracy and limitations of the data services.